High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Analysis and Results

-{A high-resolution observation of cluster galaxies in SpARCS J0225 ($z=1.60$) is reported by \cite{2019ApJ...870...56N}, measuring deconvolved CO sizes from the ALMA images for eight CO emitters}. {They assume a 2D Gaussian profile and obtain the effective radii of $R_{e,{\rm CO}}=$2.5--6.4 kpc for seven galaxies, which are entirely larger than our measurements of $R_{e,{\rm CO}}$.
-In order to fairly compare the effective radius of SpARCS J0225 galaxies to our sample, we conduct the size measurements using ALMA archival data (Project ID: 2017.1.01228.S) of SpARCS J0225 observation.
-The procedure of the size measurement is the same as described in Section \ref{subsec:Subsec3.2}.
-We obtain the effective radius of CO~(2--1) line emission for six out of eight galaxies, in which all of them show smaller values {by a factor of $1.7\pm0.7$}, compared to the ones based on the deconvolved images.
+{A high-resolution observation of the cluster galaxies in SpARCS J0225 ($z=1.60$) is reported by \cite{2019ApJ...870...56N}, measuring deconvolved CO sizes from the ALMA images for eight CO emitters}. {They assume a 2D Gaussian profile and obtain the effective radii of $R_{e,{\rm CO}}=$2.5--6.4 kpc for seven galaxies, which are entirely larger than our measurements of $R_{e,{\rm CO}}$.
+In order to fairly compare the effective radii of the SpARCS J0225 galaxies to our sample, we conduct size measurements using the ALMA archival data (Project ID: 2017.1.01228.S) of the SpARCS J0225 observation.
+The procedure for the size measurement is the same as that described in Section \ref{subsec:Subsec3.2}.
+We obtain the effective radius of the CO~$J$~=~2--1 line emission for six out of the eight galaxies, where all of them show smaller values {by a factor of $1.7\pm0.7$} compared to the ones based on the deconvolved images.
 However, we find that three galaxies (J0225-281, J0225-371, and J0225-541) are still larger than 3 kpc (3.09, 4.60, and 5.36 kpc, respectively).
-More details of the fitting results for SpARCS J0225 members can be found in Appendix \ref{sec:HST_CO}.}
+More details of the fitting results for the SpARCS J0225 members can be found in Appendix \ref{sec:HST_CO}.}

-{The size discrepancy of CO emitters between XCS J2215 and SpARCS J0225 can be attributed to cluster-to-cluster variations that possibly reflects the evolutionary stage.
-Nevertheless, the current data is insufficient to draw a definitive conclusion since the information of SpARCS J0225, such as cluster mass and 2D distribution of other members, is still limited.
-In addition, no other cluster sample at similar redshifts are available for detailed comparison.
-Future ALMA observations of resolved CO line, targeting well-studied clusters at equivalent redshift are necessary.}
+{The size discrepancy of the CO emitters between XCS J2215 and SpARCS J0225 can be attributed to cluster-to-cluster variations, which possibly reflect the evolutionary stage.
+Nevertheless, the current data is insufficient to draw a definitive conclusion, since the information about SpARCS J0225, such as the cluster mass and the 2D distribution of the other members, is still limited.
+In addition, no other cluster samples at similar redshifts are available for detailed comparisons.
+Future ALMA observations of the resolved CO line, targeting well-studied clusters at equivalent redshift, are necessary.}